Rep chronology

 30 years at Charlotte Rep

-1975 Actors Contemporary Ensemble is founded by Steve Umberger with Beverly Brown Lueke, Terri Haugen, Becky Kent Story and a group of actors, to create an independent professional theatre, not under the wing of an existing organization.
-The company was formed to create opportunities for actors and audiences, and to offer contemporary plays from the national scene that were not commonly available elsewhere in the city at the time.
+1975 Actors Contemporary Ensemble founded by Steve Umberger with Beverly Brown Lueke, Terri Haugen, Becky Kent Story and a group of actors, to create an independent theatre company, not under the wing of an existing organization.
+The company was formed to create opportunities for locally based actors and audiences, and to offer contemporary plays from the national scene that were not commonly available elsewhere in the city at the time.

 1976 ACE's first production, a program of one-act plays by prominent contemporary writers, is the first theatre production at Spirit Square Arts Center (formerly the city's First Baptist Church) in its 75 seat playhouse (Entertainment Place, formerly the church chapel).
 Spirit Square is the city's first arts center, reflecting its growth and arts culture, and creating a home for newly formed companies including ACE, Omimeo, the first Charlotte Shakespeare Company, Ebony Group & Company, and Spelvin Theatre.
 Many Charlotte arts organizations relocate their offices to Spirit Square.

-1978-1980 Spirit Square closes for a second phase of renovation; in the absence of any other independent spaces, ACE performs in schools and at Children's Theatre of Charlotte (with whom it also collaborates).
+1978-1980 Spirit Square closes for a second phase of renovation; in the absence of any other independent spaces, ACE performs in auditoriums of public schools such as Myers Park High School, and at Children's Theatre of Charlotte on Morehead Street (with whom it also collaborates).

-1980 ACE becomes resident company in the 700 seat NCNB Performance Place (later McGlohon Theatre), Spirit Square's newly renovated theatre, formerly the church's sanctuary.
+1980 With the renovation complete, ACE becomes resident company in the 700 seat NCNB Performance Place (later McGlohon Theatre), formerly the church's sanctuary.
 Steve Umberger and Jane Hadley become Co-Artistic Directors; ACE becomes a professional Actor's Equity theatre with a summer-only rotating rep season cast in Charlotte and New York.

 1987-1989 The Rep again uses other spaces while Spirit Square is further renovated.
 CRT's playbill is expanded to include older plays and classics.